deadc0de6/dotdrop/README.md

 after  autoload  plugged  plugin  snippets  spell  swap  vimrc
 ```

-A consequences is that all files under `~/.vim` will be managed by
+As a result, all files under `~/.vim` will be managed by
 dotdrop (including unwanted directories like `spell`, `swap`, etc).

+A cleaner solution is to use `link_children` which allows to only symlink specific
-Let's say only `after`, `plugin`, `snippets`, and `vimrc` need to be managed in
+files under the dotfile directory.
+Let's say only `after`, `plugin`, `snippets`, and `vimrc`
-dotdrop.
-This is where `link_children` shines.
-Only the children of the managed
+need to be managed in dotdrop. `~/.vim` is imported in dotdrop, cleaned off all unwanted
+files and directories and then the `link_children` entry is set to `true`.

+All children of the `vim` directory in the *dotpath* will be symlinked under `~/.vim/`
-`vim` entry will be symlinked without affecting the rest of the local config.
+without affecting the rest of the local files, keeping the config file clean
+and all unwanted files only on the local system.
 ```yaml
 vim:
   dst: ~/.vim/